Fetching Metrics

 Overview

-The getMetric GraphQL query provides a unified method for accessing a variety of metrics across all supported assets.
-This query enables you to retrieve metadata, datetime availability, and various metric representations, including timeseries data, histogram data, and aggregated timeseries data.
+The getMetric GraphQL query provides a unified method for accessing a variety of metrics for all supported assets.
+This query enables you to retrieve metadata, datetime availability, assets availability, and various metric representations, including timeseries data, histogram data, and aggregated timeseries data.

 Here is an example of a GraphQL getMetric query: